-- 1. Make sure the brake fluid reservoir is empty. - 2.
+- 1. Make sure the brake fluid reservoir hose is empty. - 2.
 Find a mechanism such as a hand pump oil can or garden pump sprayer and find a soft rubber hose that fits very tightly over the bleed nipple on the caliper. - 3.
 Fill either ATF or 5606 into the pressure mechanism of choice. - 4.
-Slide a 1/4 closed wrench over the nipple on the back right caliper. - 5.
+Slide a 1⁄4 closed wrench over the nipple on the back right caliper. - 5.
 Press the soft rubber hose over the nipple. - 6.
-Unscrew the nipple $\frac{1}{4}$ turn using the wrench already in place. - 7.
+Unscrew the nipple 1⁄4 turn using the wrench already in place. - 7.
 Start adding fluid to the first caliper. - 8.
 Ensure enough fluid has filled the brake line all the way up to the T which is located at the back of the frame. - 9.
-Repeat steps 4-7 for the left caliper, except this time the fluid must make it all the way up to the reservoir. - 10.
-Fill the front caliper by repeating steps 4-7 and continue to pump until the fluid level is $\frac{1}{2}$ up in the clear master cylinder reservoir. - 11.
-While creating pressure in the brake system, the highest set screw on the front caliper should be backed out until fluid flows from the opening.
+Repeat steps 4-7 for the left caliper, except this time the fluid must make it all the way up to the reservoir hose. - 10.
+IF the brake pedal is not hard, then while creating pressure in the brake system by pushing down the brake pedal, the highest set screw on each of the double calipers should be backed out until fluid flows from the opening.
 It will be normal to hear air bubbles escape first.
-This is the only caliper that must be "burped" since there is an air cavity at the top since the brake line is NOT at the top of this caliper. - 12.
+Tighten the blead screw before releasing the brake pedal pressure. - 11.
 Confirm the brake pedal is hard when pushed down.